nkeibler/up206-nathan-bryan/GroupAssignments/readme.md

 **Spatial Scope:**

 The spatial scope of our proposal will be the boundaries of the city of Los Angeles.
-We intend to zoom in to a finer level of detail to compare the differences we find in ADU permits in neighborhoods with different median income levels. *Should we establish what the different levels will be now?
-(Ex.
-Low, Middle, High)*
+We intend to zoom in to a finer level of detail to compare the differences we find in ADU permits in neighborhoods with different median income levels.

 **Data Sources:**